malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## Boundaries of conscious experience
 It seems quite clear that there are portions of data processing within our brain that we are conscious of, and other data states and processing that we are not aware of.
 Why do we experience a particular subset of data processing as consciousness?
 The claim of the visceral loop is that the boundary and content of what we can conclude as consciousness is dictated by what is representable within the state model and by what processing can be performed against that model.

 In developing this theory, I earlier wrote an article on [[The analogy of the Thalamic symbiote]].
 That was a thought experiment to try to rationalise more precisely what is and isn't available to conscious experience.
 In brief, it describes a tiny creature (the Thalamus) living in a symbiotic relationship with the main bulk of the brain and the rest of the body (the Human).
 They exist that way because of mutually beneficial evolutionary strategies, whereby each avoided having to evolve the characteristics that the other had already evolved.
-The Thalamus prefers to sense and operate against high-level abstract concepts, rather than directly observing its physical surroundings; and it prefers just to make executive choices between available options, rather than performing any hard computations.
+The Thalamus prefers to sense and operate against high-level abstract concepts, rather than directly observing its physical surroundings; and it prefers just to make executive choices between available options, rather than performing any low-level computations.
 The Human has only a moderate level of intelligence, but has successfully managed to develop accurate senses about the outside world, to process those senses in order to form simple representations of reality, and to apply some simple logic rules.
 Using a chess analogy, the Human can think one step at a time.
-As they are separate organisms, they have a different set of 'senses'.
+As they are separate organisms, they have a different set of "senses".
 Humans have the five external senses that we are familiar with, and the Thalamus has high-level data senses that approximately translate as equivalents of those five Human senses.
 However, the Thalamus also has one additional sense which takes a high-level summary of the state of the Human part of the brain.
 The experience of consciousness, the inner most "I" when I talk about myself, is actually the Thalamus experiencing its own senses.

 While the suggestion of the Thalamic symbiote seems absurd, curiously it does propose a model that fits very well with the observations that an individual may make about their own conscious experience after sufficient thought.
 For example:
 1. We don't actually have phenomenal experience of our physical senses, but rather we experience a pre-processed form of our senses, after gaps in data have been filled in and meaning attached.